 Are There Job Opportunities for Farm and Ranch Managers?

-There were about 1,028,700 jobs for Farm or Ranch Manager in 2016 (in the United States).
+In the United States, there were 1,028,700 jobs for Farm or Ranch Manager in 2016.
 There is little to no growth in job opportunities for Farm or Ranch Manager.
-There will be an estimated 74,300 positions for Farm or Ranch Manager per year.
+The BLS estimates 74,300 yearly job openings in this field.